 However, unlike Aria, which shows an idealised vision of future, Tamayura takes place in our times.
 It doesn't show how the world could be beautiful, but how it actually is.

 Also, in contrast to other shows focusing on everyday life of groups of friends (eg. A-Channel, Yuru Yuri, Lucky Star, Kimi to Boku or mentioned above: K-On! and Aria) Tamayura: Hitotose doesn't contain any completely filler episodes, which don't advance the story at all.
 Almost every single one either develop characters a bit or shows some of the backstory, which explains their current behaviours.
 The OVAs didn't have so well-thought story, so it's already the first thing, that shows that Hitotose is better.

 Nevertheless, even through everything seem to form a coherent whole, the show is still episodic and not really ambitious in comparison to more complex stories we can see in other series.

 Characters - 9/10

 Characters are definitely strong point of Tamayura ~Hitotose~.
-Like I've already stated before, characters are somehow developed in almost every single episode.
-They backstories are very well-presented, too.
+Like I've already stated before, they are somehow developed in almost every single episode.
+Their backstories are very well-presented, too.
 As the characters develop, we can also see that they have more depth than it was shown in OVAs.

 Every girl has a bit different personality and different interests as well.
 Yes, different hobbies.
 You won't see anything like light music clubs or gondola companies here.
 Photography could be the core of story here, like mahjong in Saki or drawing in Hidamari Sketch.
 However, not focusing on only one thing makes Tamayura somewhat more universal.